 The Inburgering exam consists of several parts: Reading, Writing, Speaking, Listening, Knowledge of the Dutch Society (KNM), Orientation to the Dutch Labour Market (ONA) (for those who came to the Netherlands after 1 January 2013) and Participatieverklaring (for those who came to the Netherlands after October 2017).
 Those who work at least 48 hours per month for at least 6 months are exempt from ONA (since April 2019 – read more on the official site.).

-I would recommend to do it as soon as possible, as now it is on A2 level and from January 2020 it will be B1, which is considerably higher.
-Also, you never know how busy you may get when the time approaches, so better to have it ready in the pocket to avoid unnecessary stress and hustle in future.
+I would recommend to do it as soon as possible, as now it is on A2 level and from 2021 (according to the updated information) it will be B1, which is considerably higher.
+There’s also a new procedure coming (like personal inburgering plan and obligatory language courses) together with the level upgrade.

-What if I don’t pass Inburgering exam on time?
+What if I don’t pass the Inburgering exam on time?

 The exam centre, located in Old West of Amsterdam (the exact location you receive by post after applying for an exam), is easy to find, it’s next to metro and train stations and there’s plenty of parking spaces around.